 Family Court’s philosophy centers on the care, development, and protection of the juveniles appearing there.
 It seeks to hold juveniles accountable for their behavior with the goal of guiding them into being productive, responsible citizens.

 All juveniles facing charges in Family Court must be represented by a lawyer.
 There is no leeway for a parent or guardian to proceed without a defense attorney.
 Children whose parents or guardians are unable to hire an attorney to represent their child because of demonstrable indigence receive a public defender.
-At the Law Offices of John F. Marshall, we offer a free, no-obligation consultation where we can address your questions and concerns before you decide whether you’d prefer that we speak for your child.
+At the Law Offices of Jonathan F. Marshall, we offer a free, no-obligation consultation where we can address your questions and concerns before you decide whether you’d prefer that we speak for your child.

 Generally speaking, after a juvenile arrest, a judge decides whether the youth is equipped to return home, to school, and to the community, or if detention in a juvenile facility would be better, should the child pose a danger to themselves or others.

 - The child’s medical or psychological issues, if any

 - Information from police, parents, and other relevant parties regarding the child’s problems

 - Any other relevant information about the child’s safety to themselves or others

 We Will Fight for Your Child’s Best Interests

 The Passaic County juvenile defense attorneys at the Law Offices of Jonathan F. Marshall draw on more than 100 years of combined experience when representing all our clients, especially the younger ones.
 We have represented children and teenagers accused of various offenses, such as:

 - Thefts, such as shoplifting, auto theft, burglary, robbery, and vandalism